-To be successful in any RNSG Theory course, the final course unit exams average must be $\geq 75\%$, "C" AND the final comprehensive exam must be $\geq 75\%$, "C".
-Failure to achieve $\geq 75\%$, "C" on BOTH components will not meet course progression requirements and will result in a course grade of "D" or below.
+To be successful in any RNSG Theory course, the final course unit exams average must be> 75%, "C" AND the final comprehensive exam must be> 75%, "C".
+Failure to achieve > 75%, "C" on BOTH components will not meet course progression requirements and will result in a course grade of "D" or below.
 Final grade will not be figured into points calculation if grade is 75 or below.

-Students in Level 1 through Level 4 who score less than 75% on an exam may be required to make an appointment with the instructor prior to taking the next exam.
-Failure to follow any instructions to meet with the instructor, prior to taking the next exam, will result in ten (10) points being removed from that exam.
+Students in Level 1 through Level 4 who score less than 75% on an exam will be required to make an appointment with the instructor prior to taking the next exam.
+Failure to follow any instructions to meet with the instructor, prior to taking the next exam, will result in ten (10) points being removed from the exam.